PCMDI/pcmdi.github.io/about.md

 PCMDI was established in 1989 at the Lawrence Livermore National Laboratory ([LLNL]), located in the [San Francisco Bay Area][SF], California.
 PCMDI participants include research and computer scientists at LLNL, other research laboratories, and universities.
-The Regional and Global Model Analysis ([RGMA]) Program Area of the United States Department of Energy's (DOE) Earth and Environmental Systems Modeling ([EESM]) Program is the primary project funder.
+The Regional and Global Modeling and Analysis ([RGMA]) Program Area of the United States Department of Energy's (DOE) Earth and Environmental Systems Modeling ([EESM]) Program is the primary project funder.
 The EESM is a component of the Earth and Environmental Systems Sciences Division ([EESSD]) which is within the Biological and Environmental Research ([BER]) Program Office of the DOE's [Office of Science][OoS].

-The PCMDI mission is to develop advanced methods and tools for diagnosis and intercomparison to improve Global Climate (GCMs) and Earth System Models (ESMs).
+The PCMDI mission is to develop advanced methods and tools for diagnosis and intercomparison to improve Earth System Models (ESMs).
 The need for innovative analysis of ESM simulations is apparent as increasingly more complex models are in development.
 At the same time, disagreements among these simulations relative to observations and their predictions of climate change remain significant and incompletely understood.
-Through PCMDI's efforts, ESMs will advance so that they are capable of addressing the critical questions that policymakers and society have about ongoing global and regional climate change.
+Through PCMDI's efforts, ESMs will advance so that they are capable of addressing the critical questions that policymakers and society have about ongoing global and regional climate variability and change.

 PCMDI's mission demands that we work on scientific projects and infrastructural tasks.
 Our current scientific projects focus on developing